readium/webpub-manifest/extensions/divina.md

 #### Transition Sequence

-When the type is `animation`, the value of the `sequence` property is an array of hrefs pointing to bitmap images displayed before the next resource appears.
+When the type is `animation`, the value of the `sequence` property is an array of Link Objects pointing to bitmap images displayed before the next resource appears.

 Each image in the array is a frame displayed for a slice of `duration` divided by the number of images of the sequence.